elemeng/mrc2movie/README.md

 ### **Introduction**

-After collecting your tomography tilt series, you need a quick and convenient way to assess and share the quality of your data.
-Similarly, after aligning and reconstructing tomograms, you want to present them as movies in presentations or share them with colleagues.
-However, there are no straightforward tools to directly convert **`.mrc`** files into movies, making the process cumbersome.
+After collecting tomography tilt series data, researchers need an efficient method to evaluate and share data quality.
+Following tomogram alignment and reconstruction, presenting results as movies is essential for both presentations and collaboration.
+However, the lack of direct tools for converting **`.mrc`** files to movies creates unnecessary complexity in the workflow.

 To address this, I created this script to **batch convert `.mrc` files** (such as tilt series and tomograms) into high-quality movies with enhanced contrast.
 The script offers customizable options to fine-tune the speed, contrast, and playback direction of the movies, making it easy to visualize and share your data.
 Enjoy exploring the microscopic world with ease! ^v^